sufrepmia/al-folio_theme/_pages/about.md

 The `CV` page includes my brief information of education, experience, interest and my `personal statement`.
 If you are interested, please see the PDF version.

-The `Research` page have some small projects (such as research study, data analyzing/simulation and talks) which I worked on, and the recent project is updating.
+The `Research` page have some small projects (such as research study, data analyzing/simulation and talk) which I worked on, and the recent project is updating.

-The `Courses` page records some of my advanced courses assignment which is devided into subjects and topics, to view the details please directly see the PDF file.
+The `Courses` page records some of my advanced courses assignments which are devided into subjects and topics, to view the details please directly see the PDF files.

 You can reach this site by `www.yuansui.website` or `sufrepmia.netlify.app`.
-Please contact me by sending email to `suiyuan@stu.pku.edu.cn` or `sufrepmia@gmail.com`.
+Please contact me by sending emails to `suiyuan@stu.pku.edu.cn` or `sufrepmia@gmail.com`.
 Thank you!